victorqribeiro/myConsole/README.md

 Add a download button - to save the code as *file.js*.

-Add a share button - to share via e-mail, whatsapp... - to share a code solution with your friends (or classmates).
+Add a share button - to share via e-mail, whatsapp... a code solution with your friends (or classmates).

 Do the above things without disturbing the minimalist design.